 Apply by sending me an application letter including CV and research statement.

-I currently have openings for master’s projects on topics including interactive visualization of spatio-temporal data, wearable feedback interfaces in personal informatics systems, and mobile eye tracking.
+I currently have a few openings for master’s thesis projects on topics including interactive visualization of spatio-temporal data, wearable feedback interfaces in personal informatics systems, and mobile eye tracking.
 To apply, please email me an application including your CV.